Dr. Carey W. King

 Dr. Carey W King performs interdisciplinary research related to how energy systems interact within the economy and environment as well as how our policy and social systems can make decisions and tradeoffs among these often competing factors.
-The past performance of our energy systems is no guarantee of future returns, yet we must understand the development of past energy systems.
 Carey’s research goals center on rigorous interpretations of the past to determine the most probable future energy pathways.
 He reaches these goals by bridging the gaps between economic and biophysical (or ecological) worldviews of economic growth and structural change.

 Carey’s Curriculum Vitae: PDF